AbulAlaJobayar/university-backend/README.md

-## To set up and run the course services project locally, follow these steps:
+## To set up and run the university services project locally, follow these steps:
   ### 1. Clone the GitHub repository:
   Use the `git clone` command to clone the project repository from GitHub to your local machine